Strength training

 A gym where various forms of strength training are being practiced.
 From left: overhead presses, battle ropes, planking, and kettlebell raises.

 Strength training, also known as weight training or resistance training, is exercise designed to improve physical strength.
-It may involve lifting weights, bodyweight exercises (e.g., push-ups, pull-ups, and squats), isometrics (holding a position under tension, like planks), and plyometrics (explosive movements like jump squats and box jumps).
+It may involve lifting weights, bodyweight exercises (such as push-ups, pull-ups, and squats), isometrics (holding a position under tension, such as planks), and plyometrics (explosive movements like jump squats and box jumps).

 Training works by progressively increasing the force output of the muscles and uses a variety of exercises and types of equipment.
 Strength training is primarily an anaerobic activity, although circuit training also is a form of aerobic exercise.

 Strength training can increase muscle, tendon, and ligament strength as well as bone density, metabolism, and the lactate threshold; improve joint and cardiac function; and reduce the risk of injury in athletes and the elderly.
 For many sports and physical activities, strength training is central or is used as part of their training regimen.

 Principles and training methods

-Strength training follows the fundamental principle that involves repeatedly overloading a muscle group.
-This is typically done by contracting the muscles against heavy resistance and then returning to the starting position.
-This process is repeated for several repetitions until the muscles reach the point of failure.
+Strength training follows the fundamental principle that involves repeatedly exercising a muscle group.
+This is typically done by contracting the muscles during an exercise and then returning to the starting position.
+This process may be repeated for several repetitions until the muscles reach the point of failure.
 Strength training typically follows the principle of progressive overload, in which muscles are subjected to gradually increasing resistance over time to stimulate adaptation and growth.
 They respond by growing larger and stronger.

-Beginning strength-trainers are in the process of training the neurological aspects of strength, the ability of the brain to generate a rate of neuronal action potentials that will produce a muscular contraction that is close to the maximum of the muscle's potential.
+People who are beginning strength training are in the process of training the neurological aspects of strength, including the ability of the brain to generate a rate of neuronal action potentials that will produce a muscular contraction that is close to the maximum of the muscle's potential.